roelfie/gradle-for-java-developers/README.md

 Listing all tasks in a particular group: `gradle tasks --group 'My custom tasks'`

+Gradle plugins (see below) are also a means of writing tasks.
+By putting tasks in a plugin you make them reusable.

 ```shell script
 $ gradle -q showToday
 Current date: Fri Feb 07 14:22:25 CET 2020